-On 29 November 2016 the South Australian Government responded to to the findings of the Child Protection System Royal Commission, The life they deserve.
+On 29 November 2016 the Government of South Australia responded to the findings of the Child Protection System Royal Commission, The life they deserve.

 The response, A fresh start, can be found on the Department for Child Protection's website.